 - It is not as though the turtles just keep moving up the coast laying nests.
 They tend to jump north and south throughout the nesting season.
 In 2019, two first-time nesting moms were long distance travelers.
 One laid her first nest in Vilano Beach, FL, traveled to Corolla for her next nest, and then finished south in Fort Fisher, NC.
 Another mom had an impressive nesting season laying at least 5 (and estimated up to 7) nests.
 She began in Holden Beach, NC, went south to Cumberland, GA, then back even further north to Southern Shores, winding up her first nesting season.

-Previous studies suggest that individual loggerheads average three to four nests every two years.
+Previous studies suggest that individual loggerheads average three to four nests a season and return every two years.
 Results from our data show interesting variations.

-- To date, turtles have laid one to eight nests in a season in North Carolina; the average number of nests laid by turtles is 3.5.
+- To date, turtles have laid one to eight nests in a season in North Carolina; the average number of nests laid by turtles is 3.5 per year.
 For the entire study area (NC-SC-GA-FL-VA-MD), the average is over 6 nests.